proitlab/vex-ramprice/README.md

 # vex-ramprice
-Record RAM price in Vexanium Blockchain
+Smart Contract to record RAM price in Vexanium Blockchain